OpeOnikute/opeonikute.github.io/posts/node-js-in-flames.md

 - What if we don't have access to the prod server?
 Is there another way to do this profiling?
 - Are flame-graphs the only way to represent this data?

 Using APM tools we could do some of this profiling and graph them over time, and even track performance between deployments.
-I haven't done as much exploration of what the reality of that looks like, but intend to do so soon and will be covering in subsequent posts.

-Keep an eye out!
+I haven't done as much exploration of what the reality of that looks like yet.
+I intend to do so soon and will be covering in subsequent posts, so keep an eye out!

 Thanks to [Griffith](https://twitter.com/yaw__asare), [Ife](https://twitter.com/IfeSobog) and [Chidi](https://twitter.com/ChidiWilliams__) for reading drafts of this.